Bangladesh–India relations: Border killings

-The Bangladesh side has also been found to have indulged in violation of border between the two countries.
+The Bangladesh side has also been found to have indulged in violations of the border between the two countries.
 One such incident was the 2001 Invasion of the Padua or Pyrdiwah Village.
-Between April 16–19, 2001, Bangladesh Rifles (BDR) intruded into Pyriduwah, Meghalaya, triggering border tensions.
-Heavy firing followed in Boraibari, Assam, on April 17–18, during which 16 BSF personnel went missing.
-India engaged through BSF and diplomatic channels, demanding an end to hostilities, BDR withdrawal, and restoration of the status quo, which, according to India's Ministry of External Affairs, was completed by April 19.
-When the bodies of the 16 missing personnel were returned on April 20, some of them showed signs of mutilation, with eight soldiers shot at point-blank range "through the eyes".
+Between 16 and 19 April 2001, Bangladesh Rifles (BDR) intruded into Pyriduwah, Meghalaya, triggering border tensions.
+Heavy firing followed in Boraibari, Assam, on 17–18 April, during which 16 BSF personnel went missing.
+India engaged through BSF and diplomatic channels, demanding an end to hostilities, BDR withdrawal, and restoration of the status quo, which, according to India's Ministry of External Affairs, was completed by 19 April.
+When the bodies of the 16 missing personnel were returned on 20 April, some of them showed signs of mutilation, with eight soldiers shot at point-blank range "through the eyes".
 The incident raised grave concerns over violations of international norms and human rights.
 In photographs circulated in the media, some Bangladeshi villagers could be seen carrying the body of one of the victims of the killings dangling by his hands and feet from a bamboo pole "like a dead tiger".
-The unprovoked intrusion and the inhumane treatment and killing of the soldiers was condemned by India.
-The soldiers did not die during skirmishes but were killed after the fighting ended as evident in the case of Deputy Commander Mandal where rigor-mortis was just setting in after his corpse was returned indicating death within a period of 24 hours.
+The unprovoked intrusion and the inhumane treatment and killing of the soldiers were condemned by India.
+The soldiers did not die during skirmishes but were killed after the fighting ended, as evident in the case of Deputy Commander Mandal, where rigor mortis was just setting in after his corpse was returned, indicating death within a period of 24 hours.

 Attempts have been made to reduce killings on the border.
-BSF brought about a policy change to minimize fatalities in shooting incidents involving trespassers and pledged use of non-lethal weaponry that may not kill hostiles at a safe distance and may only cause fatalities should the hostile actors get too close with intent to kill.
+BSF brought about a policy change to minimize fatalities in shooting incidents involving trespassers and pledged the use of non-lethal weaponry that may not kill hostiles at a safe distance and may only cause fatalities should the hostile actors get too close with the intent to kill.